Aldaviva/KoKo/ReadMe.md

 - Useful when the dependencies do not have a way to expose change events
 - Useful when the dependencies are constantly changing and you don't care about every change
 - Useful when the recalculation is very expensive and you want to reduce how often it is run
+- Alternatively, if you want to reuse the same calculator, expose a parameterless constructor, or parameterize multiple instances, you can subclass `ManuallyRecalculatedProperty<T>`, call the parameterless super-constructor, and override the `ComputeValue()` method with your calculator logic, rather than passing a calculator function to the super-constructor.

 ```cs
 var manuallyRecalculated = new ManuallyRecalculatedProperty<long>(() => DateTimeOffset.Now.ToUnixTimeMilliseconds());